All-In-One Transportation, Stunning Mountain Excursions, and Effortless Luggage Transfer with the Swiss Travel System

-The thrill walk takes you along an exhilarating promenade along the Schilthorn’s 200-meter-long steel and glass bridge.
+The thrilling walk takes you along an exhilarating promenade along Schilthorn’s 200-meter-long steel and glass bridge.
 Along the cliffside, you have to climb and crawl through certain parts.

 The 1969 Bond film “On Her Majesty’s Secret Service” shot scenes on top of Schilthorn Mountain.
 Bond’s enemy Blofeld’s secret lair had a 360-degree view of the mountains, much like you can experience atop the Schilthorn.

 Rigi is known as the “queen of the mountains,” Oester said.